AdobeDocs/commerce-admin.en/help/customers/customer-groups.md

 >[!NOTE]
 >
->To see a new prices in the catalog, a customer must log out and log in on the Storefront, after the group is changed.
+   >After changing the company group, a company user must log out and log in on the Storefront to see new prices in the catalog.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL All Customers]**.